Skip to content

 Marcial Gala

-(Farrar, Straus and Giroux, 2022)
+Farrar, Straus and Giroux, 2022

-Translated by Anna Kushner
+Translation by Anna Kushner

-Reviewed by Daniel Rey
+Review by Daniel Rey

 Call Me Cassandra.
 With these words, the Cuban writer Marcial Gala evokes the ignored oracle of Troy and the opening line of Moby-Dick.
 It’s a title that indicates the layers of literary allusion that characterise this short and ambitious coming-of-age novel of identity and fate.